codicoop/boilerplate_wagtail/README.md

 #### To create or update the fixtures with the current data, do the following:

 1. Create the desired data through the admin site.
-2. Use the `python manage.py update_fixtures` command.
+2. Use the `python manage.py updatefixtures` command.

 #### Loading the fixtures